 Some C&I odds and ends - a collection of things found on the web that I don't think I've used in any other pages on this site.
 Please forgive any duplications. :) Also includes a few non-C&I transportation-related things.

-Some more photos from Jack - click here.
+Some more photos from Jack Hill - click here.

 Click the above herald to hear a Hancock Air Whistle, which the C&I used on its diesel locomotives.

-I donated my HO scale model railroad of the C&I (because I had to move) to the Alto Model Train Museum Association in Altoona, PA.
-(There are a few pictures of it here.)
-I kept a lot of my locos and rolling stock in case I decide to build another one someday...
+I donated my HO scale model railroad of the C&I (because I had to move) to the Alto Model Train Museum Association.
+Most of it, plus other layouts in various scales, is on display in the Antique Depot in Duncansville, PA.
+(There are a few pictures of the original layout in my basement here.)
+I did keep a lot of my locos and rolling stock in case I decide to build another one someday...